RickMcConney/toGcode/README.md

 2. **Import or Draw Paths**
    - Import an SVG file via Import SVG
-   - Or use drawing tools (Pen, Polygon, Text) to create paths
+   - Or use drawing tools (Pen, Polygon, Shape, Text) to create paths
+   - Or generate SVG from text using the Gemini AI tool (requires free API key)

 3. **Set Up Tools**
    - Switch to Operations panel and add or edit tools in the Tool panel at the bottom